webshell/webshell-node-sdk/README.md

 ### Events

-The `wsh` object can send several events:
+The `wsh` object can emit several events:

 #### wsh.on('process', ...)

-When the sdk receive a view from the server.
+When the sdk receives a view from the server.

 #### wsh.on('success', ...)